5 Essential Yin Yoga Props & How To Use Them

 The purpose of yoga props in Yin yoga

-It is suggested to be about 80% deep into a posture in Yin yoga to really work into the facia and tissues without putting too much strain on them to cause injury, of course.
+In Yin yoga, it is suggested to be about 80% deep into a posture to really work into the fascia and tissues without putting too much strain on them to cause injury.

 • Increase stress in desired areas